Education Department opens investigation into Harvard’s legacy admissions

 A study led by Harvard and Brown researchers, published Monday, found that wealthy students were twice as likely to be admitted to elite schools compared to their lower- or middle-income counterparts who have similar standardized test scores.

-The study looked at family income and admissions data at the Ivy League and Stanford, MIT, Duke and the University of Chicago, found that legacy admissions policies were a contributing factor to the advantage high-income students have at these schools.
+The study looked at family income and admissions data at Ivy League schools as well as Stanford, MIT, Duke and the University of Chicago.
+It found that legacy admissions policies were a contributing factor to the advantage high-income students have at these schools.
 Athletic recruitment and extracurricular credentials, which are stronger when students attend affluent private high schools, were the other two factors.

 Associated Press reporters Annie Ma and Gary Fields contributed from Washington, D.C.